NguyenTranTanQuy/PhishingURLDetection/README.md

-# Phishing URL Detection Extension: Detect whether a URL is Phishing or Legitimate
+# Phishing URL Detection Extension:Detect whether a URL is Phishing or Legitimate
 ### PROCESS OF PROJECT IMPLEMENTATION STEPS

 #### I. Cleaning and removing redundant columns of Datasets: